 Recent reports that the US currently has a 25-day supply of diesel fuel (the lowest level since 2008) have caused alarms for many people who work in the industry.
 But it may not be as bad as the media is making it seem.
 Consider the table below:

-As much as 15 million barrels of crude oil will be sold between now and December; coming directly from the U.S. Strategic petroleum Reserve.
+As much as 15 million barrels of crude oil will be sold between now and December; coming directly from the U.S. Strategic Petroleum Reserve.
 Director of the National Economic Council Brian Deese described the levels in reserves as “unacceptably low.”

 Although rising prices take a toll on business profitability, there are still things that you can do to reduce the cost.
-Tractor Performance Software, Fuel Card relationships, strategic route planning, and incentivising drivers to prioritize efficiency are a few.
+Tractor Performance Software, Fuel Card relationships, strategic route planning, and incentivizing drivers to prioritize efficiency are a few.

 Nationally the diesel prices are over $5/gallon on average.
-But in some regions like in the south east, prices are between $3.20-$3.58 per gallon.
+But in some regions like in the southeast, prices are between $3.20-$3.58 per gallon.